tnieuwe/optimized_fighting/README.md

 # optimized_fighting
 An R project to determine who is an optimal secondary character in fighting games using matchup knowledge webscraped from https://www.eventhubs.com/tiers/.

+ The shiny app can be accessed here: https://32tim32.shinyapps.io/Fighting_Game_Secondary_Selector/

 ## What are fighting games and what is this?
 Basically, fighting games are zero-sum videogames that often pit two players against each other in virtual combat.
 There are many subgenres of fighting games but a common theme across them is multiple characters to select as fighters.
 One of the goals in developing fighting games is to make characters have unique playstyles, this is to give players more options and to generate unique character interactions.
 While this makes the games more interesting it also results in purposefully unequal gameplay as different characters have different tools.
 Therefore whenever two different characters fight eachother, often one character has the edge over the other in the "matchup" as they either have better tools or their playstyle/gameplan is more effective against the character they are playing against (Zoners beat Grapplers who beat Rush Down who beat Zoners).
 As a result each character has a unique matchup against every other character in the game and understanding these matchups is often vital to doing well.
 However, some people often find there are matchups so bad for their character that they decide to pick up a second character to play those unfavorable matches with.
 And finding the best characters to cover another characters weaknesses is the exact reason I made this shiny app.